Module to split the projects' space into virtual hosts similarly to an HTTP server and different domain names.

 Clone this repo:

-1. fa12a3f Make VirtualHostConfig a Singleton for avoiding multiple parsing by Luca Milanesio · 6 weeks ago master
+3. fa12a3f Make VirtualHostConfig a Singleton for avoiding multiple parsing by Luca Milanesio · 9 months ago stable-3.12

 Gerrit lib module to split the projects' space into virtual hosts similarly of what you would do with an HTTP Server and different domain names.